10 Steps to Plan an Antarctic Expedition

 • Level of comfort, from luxury to adventure to economical

-• Activities that are offered, like sea kayaking, snowshoeing, hiking, etc.
+• Available activities include sea kayaking, snowshoeing, hiking, etc.

 • Duration of the itineraries